zarillion/handynotes-plugins/plugins/10_Dragonflight/README.md

 * Dragon Glyphs for the [Thaldraszus Glyph Hunter](https://www.wowhead.com/beta/achievement=16578/thaldraszus-glyph-hunter) achievement.
 * Food and drinks for the [One of Everything, Please](https://www.wowhead.com/achievement=16621/one-of-everything-please) achievement.

+### The Forbidden Reach

+* Dragon Glyphs for the [Forbidden Reach Glyph Hunter](https://www.wowhead.com/achievement=17411/forbidden-reach-glyph-hunter) achievement.
+* Forbidden Hoards for the [Hoarder of the Forbidden Reach](https://www.wowhead.com/achievement=17528/hoarder-of-the-forbidden-reach) achievement.
+* Small Treasures for the [Treasures of the Forbidden Reach](https://www.wowhead.com/achievement=17526/treasures-of-the-forbidden-reach) achievement.
+* Books for the [Librarian of the Reach](https://www.wowhead.com/achievement=17530/librarian-of-the-reach) achievement.
+* Items for the [While We Were Sleeping](https://www.wowhead.com/achievement=17315/while-we-were-sleeping) achievement.

 ## Localization